top of page

 37-50.

-*Neo-Marxist approaches to analyzing sociological issues are not to be confused with Marxist political or economic thought; similarly, those who use neo-Marxist approaches in their scholarship and teaching are not necessarily proponents of communism or socialism.
+*Neo-Marxist approaches to analyzing sociological issues are not to be confused with Marxist political or economic thought; similarly, those who use neo-Marxist approaches in their scholarship and teaching are not promoting either communism or socialism to their students.
 Rather, neo-Marxist theory is used to examine the ways that power gets created and reproduced in sociological, political, and economic systems (often tacitly or via hegemonic means).
 It seeks to uncover the ways that certain ideologies--generally the ideologies and interests of those who have power and wealth--get reproduced via language and structures within a given society.
-For a better understanding of what neo-Marxist theories attempt to do, see https://www.sciencedirect.com/topics/social-sciences/neo-marxist-theory
+For a better understanding of what neo-Marxist theories attempt to do, see https://www.sciencedirect.com/topics/social-sciences/neo-marxist-theory.

 bottom of page